Yash-Kavaiya/Angular-Flask-Dialogflow-API/README.md

 ## Usage

 1. Open the application in your browser
-2. Type a message in the chat input and press Enter or click Send
+2. Click the chat bubble in the bottom-right corner to open the chatbot
+3. Type a message or use voice input by clicking the microphone icon
+4. Upload files using the attachment (paperclip) icon
-3. The chatbot will respond based on your Dialogflow agent's configuration
+5. The chatbot will respond based on your Dialogflow CX agent's configuration

 ## Customization

-### Dialogflow Agent
+### Dialogflow CX Agent

+- Create flows, pages, and routes in the Dialogflow CX Console
-- Create intents in Dialogflow to handle different user queries
+- Set up intents to handle different user queries
-- Set up entities to extract specific information from user messages
+- Create entity types to extract specific information
-- Use contexts for managing conversation flow
-- Configure fulfillment to perform custom actions
+- Configure fulfillment for complex responses

 ### Frontend Customization